 London is a place full of weird and wonderful things that continue to amaze everyone who visits.

-However, there are some particularly non-touristy activities that may shock you with their eccentrics, while exciting you with their creativity.
+However, there are some particularly non-touristy activities and unusual things to do in London, that may shock you with their eccentrics, while exciting you with their creativity.

 Walk Through the Barbican and Barbican Conservatory